LogtalkDotOrg/logtalk3/manuals/_sources/devtools/lgtunit.rst.txt

 to suppress the tests directory prefix so that the links can be constructed by appending the tests file relative path to the base URL.
-For example, assuming that you want to generate a report for the tests included in the Logtalk distribution:
+For example, assuming that you want to generate a report for the tests included in the Logtalk distribution when using the GNU Prolog backend:

 ::